CoolCat467/idlereload/CONTRIBUTING.md

 There are many ways to contribute, no contribution is too small, and all contributions are valued.
 For example, you could:

-- Use idlemypyextension in a project, and give us feedback on what worked and what didn't.
+- Use idlereload in a project, and give us feedback on what worked and what didn't.
-- Write a blog post about your experiences with idlemypyextension, good or bad.
+- Write a blog post about your experiences with idlereload, good or bad.
 - Improve documentation.
 - Comment on issues.
 - Add tests.